mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 ##### 1:02:55

-**Same person**: Well then, we can still see the instant without attaching to it and learning from that?
+**Same person**: Well then, we can still see the instant without attaching to it, and learning from that?
 Because, perhaps if he’d have noticed the rock an instant before, he wouldn’t have bumped his toe on it.

 **Katagiri**: Hmm?